-Morgan director William M. Griswold guides a tour of the McKim Building.
-Play slide show
+Morgan director William M. Griswold guides a tour of J. Pierpont Morgan’s Library.

 June 25, 2010

-As one of the great buildings of the Gilded Age (the era of great economic and population growth in the US during the late-nineteenth century) in New York, the McKim building is of substantial interest to architectural historians and other museum professionals.
-Attendees of Mr. Griswold's tour included directors of the Flagler Museum (Palm Beach, Florida), the Newport Mansions (Newport, Rhode Island), the Vizcaya Museum (Miami, Florida), The Huntington Library (San Marino, California), The Frick Collection (New York, New York), the Taft Museum of Art (Cincinnati, Ohio), and The Walters Art Museum (Baltimore, Maryland).
+As one of the important buildings of the Gilded Age (the era of great economic and population growth in the U.S. during the late-nineteenth century) in New York, J. Pierpont Morgan’s Library is of substantial interest to architectural historians and other museum professionals.
+Attendees of Mr. Griswold's tour included directors of the Flagler Museum (Palm Beach, Florida), the Newport Mansions (Newport, Rhode Island), the Vizcaya Museum (Miami, Florida), the Huntington Library (San Marino, California), the Frick Collection (New York, New York), the Taft Museum of Art (Cincinnati, Ohio), and the Walters Art Museum (Baltimore, Maryland).
 A discussion of the renovation addressed the importance of respecting the ethos of historical spaces, including the need to carry out necessary renovations without impacting the landmarked fabric of a building.

 "I want a gem," Morgan declared to Charles Follen McKim upon commissioning him in 1902 to build a library adjacent to his residence to store and exhibit the overflowing collection of treasures he had amassed.
 According to Morgan's biographer and son-in-law, Herbert Satterlee, the basement of the house at the corner of 36th Street and Madison Avenue "became so crowded that it was difficult to get into it and find anything; books, pictures, and manuscripts were piled on the floor, after every table and chair had been filled."

-Curator William Voelkle recounts that the Morgan declined to allow the East Room (Mr. Morgan’s Library) of the McKim to serve as the setting for a scene in the 1981 movie Ragtime, based on E. L. Doctorow's 1975 novel set in Gilded Age New York ca. 1906.
+Curator William Voelkle recounts that the Morgan declined to allow the East Room of J. Pierpont Morgan’s Library to serve as the setting for a scene in the 1981 movie Ragtime, based on E. L. Doctorow's 1975 novel set in Gilded Age New York circa 1906.
 Instead, a not-quite-exact replica of the room was made in England.
 In this replica, while the second level of the East Room walkway incorrectly runs in front of the tapestry, the movie set restored the appearance of the room's now-lost original carved wood doors.